Priyush02K/git/Markdown.md

 HTML provides content headings, such as the <h1> tag.
 In Markdown, this is supported via the # symbol.
 Just use one # for each heading level from 1-6.
   Ex
   ###### This is H6 text

+  to order

+  1. First
+1. Second
+1. Third